 OA occurs when cartilage begins to break down from age or heavy use.
 Cartilage normally covers the ends of bones and allows them to move freely against each other.
-The degeneration of cartilage exposes the bones of the joint and allows bone-on-bone contact.
+The degeneration of cartilage exposes the bones of the joint and allows bone on bone contact.
 This can cause:

 Osteoarthritis can affect any joint in your body, but the most commonly affected areas are:

 Not all joint pain and stiffness is caused by OA.
-Rheumatoid arthritis (RA) can cause similar pain, but there are a number of physical findings that differentiate RA, an inflammatory disease, from OA.
+Rheumatoid arthritis (RA) can cause similar pain, but there are a number of physical symptoms that differentiate RA, an inflammatory disease, from OA.
 One readily visible difference is that RA, unlike OA, is typically symmetrical.
 If it affects a joint on one side of the body, it will generally affect the same joint on the other.